kehanlu/server-monitor/README.md

 ### Master

 "Master" means the web server which is going to fetch data from each servers.
 You can run this web server on any computer.
-In some case, you might want this web server are accessible from public network, but still put servers behind a firewall.
+In some case, you might want this web server to be accessible from public network, but still hide servers behind a firewall.

 1. create a file named `config.py`